 - On the STORAGE SERVICES > S3 > Nodes screen, check the box of the node to release.

 - Click Release.

 This section lists Amazon S3 operations, headers, and authentication schemes supported by the Virtuozzo Infrastructure Platform implementation of the Amazon S3 protocol.

 22.214.171.124.
 Supported Amazon S3 REST Operations¶

 The following Amazon S3 REST operations are currently supported by the Virtuozzo Infrastructure Platform implementation of the Amazon S3 protocol:

 Supported service operations: GET Service.

 - DELETE/HEAD/PUT Bucket

-- GET Bucket (List Objects; only version 1)
+- GET Bucket (List Objects)